 The capital account shows the sources of funds for investment (gross saving and net capital transfers received) and the use of funds (non-financial capital acquisition).
 The closing entry in the capital account is the sector's net lending or borrowing.

 The financial flow account is the financial counterpart to the capital account.
 It shows how the net lending or net borrowing was financed.
 The financial flow account closing entry is therefore also net lending and net borrowing, but is articulated by showing the transactions in financial assets and liabilities.
-The degree of instrument details indicate the breadth of financial activities in a modern capitalist economy, and the degree of sectoral details highlights the complexity of the financial system as well as its role in transferring funds from deficit to surplus sectors.
+The degree of instrument detail indicates the breadth of financial activities in a modern capitalist economy, and the degree of sectoral detail highlights the complexity of the financial system as well as its role in transferring funds from deficit to surplus sectors.

 If the sector is a net lender then the financial flow account will show the net acquisition of assets and/or net reduction of liabilities associated with the lending activity.
-If the sector is a net borrower the financial flow account will show the net disposal of assets and/or net incurrence of liabilities associated with the borrowing activity.
-Within the Canadian National Economic Accounts, the difference between the net change in financial assets and the net change in financial liabilities is referred to as net financial investment.
-While conceptually equivalent to the measure of net lending or net borrowing found in the capital account, the Canadian National Economic Accounts uses the term net financial investment to highlight the fact that it is compiled from a different perspective.
+If the sector is a net borrower, the financial flow account will show the net disposal of assets and/or net incurrence of liabilities associated with the borrowing activity.
+Within the Canadian System of National Economic Accounts, the difference between the 'net change in financial assets and the net change in financial liabilities is referred to as net financial investment'.
+While conceptually equivalent to the measure of net lending or net borrowing found in the capital account, the Canadian System of National Economic Accounts uses the term 'net financial investment' to highlight the fact that it is compiled from a different perspective.

 In addition, there exists a statistical discrepancy between the net lending and net borrowing in the capital account and the net financial investment in the financial flow account.
 While in theory these measures should be the same, due to the different data sources used to compile the accounts, a discrepancy exists.
 The size of the discrepancy provides some indication of the quality of the measure but not the source.